byrd-laif/soilMakers/readme.md

 **Knowledge to design a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.**

-**Projecting ones lifestyle into a future possibility, living the creative process and designing a Living that feeds the Soul, honors the Soil and pays the Bills.**
+**Projecting ones lifestyle into a future possibility, living the creative process and designing a living that feeds the Soul, honors the Soil and pays the Bills.**

-#### *The Ecology Is The Economy
+#### *The Ecology Is The Economy*

-**It's Time to start comparing consumption and lifestyles, and checking this against nature's ability to provide for this consumption.
-It's Time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
-It's time to be Ecologically Realistic and get back to the Heart of what Life is all about.**
+**It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
+To own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
+It's time to be *Ecologically Realistic* and get back to the *Heart* of what *Life* is all about.**

-#### *Environ-Mental Health*
+#### *Environ-Mental Health ~ Soil to Soul*

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.**